Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   are not limited to, the issue tracker and GitHub Actions.
 Students must also ensure that they have the git command-line client available for use in their terminal window and through VS Code.

+While the course instructor does not expect students to have all of of the aforementioned programs installed on their laptop on the first day of class, you are encouraged to explore all of these programs during the remainder of the summer, if possible.
+The course instructor and the student technical leaders will be available to help students learn how to use all of these programs.

 ## Conclusion